juliaguerin/Marketing-3509-Analytics/README.md

-# Marketing-3509-Customer Data Analytics Portfolio
+# Marketing-3509 Customer Data Analytics Portfolio
 This is a portfolio of Python work from MKTG 3509 class!
 There are a total of 11 assignments

 ## My Resume